 100% Gamay from 60 year old vines in Beaujolais.
 At with small, lighter dishes, including radishes, sweet greens, liver pâté.

-The trip really helped me see the changing landscape of wine, culture, fashion, taste…and how it doesn’t change.
+The trip was confirmation of my observations on the changing landscape of wine, culture, fashion, taste…and how it doesn’t change.
 Some things- most things – are cyclical in the end.
 The true evolution is yet to be seen, I think.